 Following are breakdowns of how the organization will be staffed including each rank's duties and responsibilities and the required and desired qualifications.
 Additional positions not mentioned may be added as necessary.
+Due to continuing declines in annual revenues, and in order to provide the best possible service delivery while accounting for crew safety, current plans for FY 2011/12 call for the reduction of minimum daily staffing for fire suppression and EMS calls from 12 personnel per day to 10 beginning April 1, 2011.
+At 10-person staffing, Station #5 will be staffed with two personnel on an ILS engine, Station-4 will be staffed with two personnel on an ALS Ambulance (engine-4 was taken out of service), Station #3 will be staffed with four personnel, two on an ILS engine and two an ALS ambulance, and Station #1 will be staffed with two personnel on an ILS engine.
+The Administrative/Assistant Fire Chief is covering the vacant position for the C-Shift Battalion Chief.
+As revenues allow, staffing and station coverage will be adjusted to maintain service delivery.
 The required qualifications for all ranks are necessary at the time of appointment to the position, not at the time the promotional exams are administered, unless otherwise specified.
 Also included are the organizational breakdown and a non-traditional conceptual organization chart that shows all fire district functions and activities revolving around customer service.